alexaiung/Shark-Attack-Analysis/README.md

 No duplicated rows were found after the exclusion of the empty ones.

 ## Analysing the Hypothesis
 With the purpose of understanding the fatality of shark attacks in USA and Australia, the first action was to create a new binary column named 'Fatality', which would facilitate to analyse the data originated from the 'Fatal (Y/N)' column.
-This showed us that we have a good amount of reports to analyse.there were 2228 records in USA and 1338 in Australia, an amount that is easier to analyse than if we had just a few records.
+This showed us that we have a good amount of reports to analyse there were 2228 records in USA and 1338 in Australia, an amount that is easier to analyse than if we had just a few records.

 <table>
  <tr>